kalleep/line-intersection-p5/README.md

-# Raycasting with p5.js
+# Line to line intersection with p5.js
-Super simple project to understand raycasting better
+Super simple project to understand line to line intersection better